 We were also treated to a portion of beautiful nigiri, before finishing off our meal with some cooling watermelon and some hot sake.

 I don’t know why I’ve never been to Min’s Sushi & BBQ before.
-It’s been open for 9 months and frankly, I’ve a lot of time to make up for!
+I’ve a lot of time to make up for!
 It’s without a doubt, one of the most special dining experiences I’ve had in Hoi An… and that isn’t just the sake talking!

-For one thing, it’s so reasonably priced – you can get the mixed set for $10, and the special sashimi one for $15.
+For one thing, it’s so reasonably priced.
 I can’t imagine having sushi so good, in such a special setting, for so cheap anywhere else – certainly not in the restaurants we visited in Japan, anyway!
 These were quite filling options, but you can pick and choose between a wide selection of rolls, sashimi and nigiri options for a couple of dollars a pop.

 If you’re not into fish, the BBQ skewers are fantastic and if you’re not into meat, you can opt for veggie skewers or rolls instead – just ask them to make you one up.